How to Write a Resume That Lands Interviews

 Tailoring your resume for each job application shows genuine interest in the role and can improve your chances of securing an interview.
 To do this effectively:

-• Match your resume to the competencies, knowledge, skills, and experience required for the job.
+• Tailor your resume to the core competencies, knowledge, and experience required for the role.

-• Identify frequently mentioned skills or qualifications in the job description.
+• Identify the most frequently mentioned qualifications and attributes in the job description.

 Aligning your skills with those in job listings enhances your application since employers seek relevant skills.
 To tailor your resume effectively: